julieraptor/BLACK-SWAN-QUEEN-LIEE-UTAU/README.md

 Cursed to live most of her life in the forest by day, she hopes to find someone whose love will break her curse before the morning dawns again, no matter what it takes.

+BLACK SWAN QUEEN LIEE's lore exists both as an individual character, and in overarching lore as a fictional role played by the singer-actress Velirio Nasaranta.

 ### Voice and Training Attributes

 **UTAU Voicebank:**